Last updated 3 March 2021

 When you purchase from us, we may collect the following information: name, date of birth, phone number, email address, address, billing address, company name (if applicable), VAT number (if applicable).
 If you don’t provide this information, you won’t be able to purchase from us or enter into a contract with us.
 In these instances, we process your personal data because it is necessary for the performance of a contract with you, or in order to take steps at your request to enter into a contract.

 When you become a CIM member, one of the key features of your membership is access to the latest marketing insights, topical debate and inspiring events.
-As such, from time to time, we’ll email you with member-only communications that invite you to make the most of your membership.
-These communications with you may originate from CIM or our Regions and Sector Interest Groups.
+As such, from time to time, we’ll contact you with member-only communications that invite you to make the most of your membership.
+These communications may originate from CIM or our Regions and Sector Interest Groups.
 As a member you can update your contact preferences to include additional types of communications via the preference centre within the ‘MyCIM’ section of the website.
 In these instances, processing is performed on the basis of your consent.
-In addition to this, we’ll also contact you with important operational information regarding your membership (for example, highlighting member benefits, notifying you of Governance activity or advising you when your renewal is due).when it’s time to pay your annual membership fee).
-In these instances, we process your personal data because it is necessary for the performance of a contract with youon the basis of our legitimate interests.
+In addition to this, we’ll also contact you with important operational information regarding your membership (for example, highlighting member benefits, notifying you of Governance activity or advising you when your renewal is due).
+In these instances, we process your personal data on the basis of our legitimate interests.

 We will only share your data with third parties for the purposes of delivering our services, fulfilling any contracts we enter with you, where required by law or to enforce our legal rights.